Jwilles/Optim-Quad/README.md

 ## Quadcopter Mechanical Design Optimzation

 Optimization of the mechanical design of a quadcopter at a component level using DACE for meta-modelling and MATLAB fmincon with interior point method.
-Design may be optimized for payload capatiy, flight time or dynamic performance with respect to battery, propeller and motor choices.
+Design may be optimized for payload capacity, flight time or dynamic performance with respect to battery, propeller and motor choices.

 ##Use
 1. Install the DACE toolbox in the working directory.
 More info can be found at http://www2.imm.dtu.dk/projects/dace/